 A Mahzor is a Mahzor is a Mahzor?
 Studying CAJS Rare MS 382

-Professor Hollender will explore a single 13th-century liturgical manuscript, CAJS MS 382, to reveal how the material study of a seemingly ordinary manuscript can shed light on medieval Jewish liturgical practice.
+Professor Hollender, this year's SIMS-Katz fellow, will explore a single 13th-century liturgical manuscript, CAJS MS 382, to reveal how the material study of a seemingly ordinary manuscript can shed light on medieval Jewish liturgical practice.
 Medieval liturgical manuscripts have been studied because of their outstanding features, such as illuminations, unusual rites, their commentaries, or because of physical features such as size.
 Even the critical edition of the Ashkenazic mahzor by Goldschmidt and Fraenkel, although based on a selection of manuscripts that represent what is considered to be "standard" with regard to the liturgical texts, searches for unusual texts that are not transmitted in many manuscripts.
 This lecture focuses on one manuscript that could be described as "average" with few distinctive features.
 It will be treated both as material object and as textual witness, showing how much can be deduced even from seemingly "normal" elements and small details.

 This lecture is sponsored by the Jewish Studies Program at the University of Pennsylvania.